KPI’s and Data Dashboard Design

 KPIs vs data metrics

-In order to create a useful and intuitive bi dashboard design, it’s important to understand the differences between KPIs and metrics.
+To create a useful and intuitive bi-dashboard design, it’s important to understand the differences between KPIs and metrics.
 While all KPIs are metrics, not all metrics are KPIs.
 Much more than numbers, KPIs are the key measures needed to provide insights and move your organization forward.
 KPIs are likely to include activity measures, outcome measures, process measures, and target and timeline structures.
 Along with key performance measures, KPIs may also include qualitative variables to help analyze and make sense of these measures.

 There are lots of nuances between a KPI and a data metric, with both the importance of the metric and its nature affecting its status.
 Metrics and data points are almost always quantitative and are much less likely to include analysis.
 Around areas such as market segmentation, demographics, or satisfaction rates, descriptive and behavioral characteristics are much more likely to be presented in KPIs.